DSchndr/Vestel_mb62_gpio/README.md

 Here is my reverse engineering effort to drive the GPIO (right now: the power led) of the MStar Titania 4 SOC used in Vestel MB62 boards

-To use the code with other chips, replace the gpio mapping from the kernel sources :) @ https://github.com/Benjamin-Dobell/kogan-tv-gpl/tree/master/Kernel_updated/mstar/mstar/gpio
+To use the code with other chip familys, replace the gpio mapping from the kernel sources :) @ https://github.com/Benjamin-Dobell/kogan-tv-gpl/tree/master/Kernel_updated/mstar/mstar/gpio

 # How to get root